 Coherent Phenomena

-Lasers are able to impose their coherent properties into optical excitations.
-Coherent phenomena enhance light-matter interaction because the oscillators are synchronously, oscillating in phase.
-Coherence can be inverted and also controlled by the excitation laser pulse or sequence of pulses.
-For these reasons coherent phenomena are of importance to device physics.
+Laser pulses are able to impose their coherent properties onto optical excitations.
+When many oscillators are synchronously excited and oscillate in phase, the resulting coherent phenomena can enhance, supress or direct light-matter interaction.
+Moreover, the use of multiple pulse can improse complex optical phases on the excitations for improved control.
+For these reasons coherent phenomena are importance to device physics.
 However, the coherent oscillators will decohere or dephase from one another in additions to undergoing relaxation and recombination.
-Knowing the control mechanism and the dephasing time are often limits for device applications and must be explored.
+Knowing the control mechanism and the dephasing time are often limits for device applications and require measurement.
 Our group does this in semiconductor systems, where excited electrons couple with nasent holes (missing electrons in the group state) to form excitons.
 In addition,we develop control schemes for exploring condensed matter physics, such as multidimensional coherent spectroscopy and multicolor all-optical injection of photocurrents.

 Coherent excitonic properties in nanostructured semiconductor systems can be used as light-emitting devices.
 They are also model system for many-body Coulombic interactions, quantum electronics and analogs for some quantum biology processes.
 Hence, their continued study has merit, especially with new spectroscopy tools or in novel material systems.
 The group has explored the role of strain on excitons in bulk semiconductors using multidimensional coherent spectroscopy, the role of coherence on the exciton-polaritons in semicondcutor microcavities and exciton-trion psudo-spin decoherence in transition metal dichalcogenides.
 The latter was performed at TU-Dortmund, while the microcavity work was started in the WVU lab and transitioned to the National Institute of Standards and Technology.